Updated on October 9, 2017

 And Now, Over To You

-Thank you for reading this post.
+Thank you for reading my post.
 Now it’s YOUR turn to chime in.
 How do you cultivate gratitude at home?
 What thank-you note tips will you implement with your kids this year?

 I would love to hear about your after-Christmas traditions.
 Let’s fill the comments with friendly conversation.
 Scroll to the end to leave a reply, ask a question, or just say hello.